tjk2021/GIS2023_RESEARCH_PROJECT-main/README.md

 # Plant Species Data Collection App 🌱
 This is a mobile application built using Flutter and Dart that allows users to record data on various plant species.
 The app captures data such as the location, time, and date of the sighting, along with the species name and a description.
 The data is stored, retrieved, and modified using Firebase 🔥.

-To download the date from Firebas as a CSV use the follwing repository: https://github.com/MuhammadMannan/GIS_RESEARCH_PROJECT_DATA_DOWNLOADER

 ## Features ✅
 - Record data on various plant species including location, time, and date of the sighting, species name, and a description.
 - View previously recorded data